6stringninja/Ascend.Console.Framework/README.md

 3. They expect EF framework as demonstrating anything that isn't generated is "legacy" apparently.

-4. Design pattern, architecture or clean code gets is optional.
+4. Design pattern, architecture or clean code is optional and not recognizable by the reviewers anyways.

 below is the requirements.
 Please Don't suck